KX-1126/myPyLox/README.md

-This responsitory is my implementation of the Lox language in the book *Craft Interpreters*, the offical repo is in [here](https://github.com/munificent/craftinginterpreters).
+This repository is my implementation of the Lox language in the book *Craft Interpreters*, the offical repo is in [here](https://github.com/munificent/craftinginterpreters).

 # Progress of Chapter 2